giancarlopernudisegura/bertalang/README.md

 ### Booleans

 Booleans are called `oh yeah?` in bertalang.
-They can either be `Alberta` or `Quebec`.
-Alberta is true and Quebec is false.
+They can either be `Alberta`, `British Columbia`, `Saskatchewan`, `Manitoba`, `Ontario` or `Quebec`.
+Alberta is true and the other provinces are false.

 ```
 buddy a: oh yeah? is Alberta eh!
+buddy b: oh yeah? is British Columbia eh!
+buddy c: oh yeah? is Saskatchewan eh!
+buddy d: oh yeah? is Manitoba eh!
+buddy e: oh yeah? is Ontario eh!
-buddy b: oh yeah? is Quebec eh!
+buddy f: oh yeah? is Quebec eh!
 ```

 ### Strings